ibnuda/fpmortals/manuscript/complete.md

     ...
 ~~~~~~~~

-It is possible for an `IO` to be in a *terminated* state, which represents work
-that is intended to be discarded (it is neither an error nor a success).
-The
-utilities related to termination are:

 Adalah hal yang memungkinkan bila sebuah `IO` berada pada kondisi *terminated*
 yang merepresentasikan tugas yang dimaksudkan untuk dibuang (bukan galat maupun
 sukses).
 Perkakas yang berhubungan dengan terminasi adalah: